SeroviICAI/SeroviICAI/README.md

 # 📚 Sergio Rodríguez Vidal

-**"Student of Mathematics Engineering and Artificial Intelligence"**
+**'Student of Mathematics Engineering and Artificial Intelligence'**

 I'm a Second year university student in Madrid, who loves coding in the meantime.
 I have worked with multiple programming languages such as Python, HTML, CSS, JavaScript, C, Matlab, SQL and some I probably have already forgotten.
 I use Python on almost a daily basis: analyzing data, creating reports, ML models, mathematic algorithms and so much more.
 Many repositories of mine contain projects I planned on my own and built from ground up, others where from college.
 I love digital design, 3D art and getting to know new people.